Lyme Disease Treatment Options: What Works and Why It Varies

 Do all patients need long-term antibiotics?

-No. Many patients respond well to standard 2-4 week treatment.
-Extended or combination approaches are considered selectively based on clinical response, persistent symptoms, co-infection presence, or neurologic involvement—not automatically for all patients.
+No. Many respond to standard treatment.
+Extended therapy is considered selectively based on clinical response.

 Why do some patients remain symptomatic after treatment?